Orwell Astronomical Society (Ipswich)

 Blacklock turns up in the May 1944 edition of Sky & Telescope.
 According to Charles Federer, in a letter written in 1876, Blacklock suggested that, in a Cassegrain telescope, a third mirror could be used to turn the beam from the secondary to the side of the tube, avoiding the need to perforate the primary mirror.
 Federer suggested that this arrangement should be referred to as the Blacklock arrangement (nowadays, it is referred to as the Nasmyth focus).
 There is also a passing reference to Blacklock in Amateur Telescope Making volume 1, where he discusses the ideal focal ratio of a reflecting telescope.

 Blacklock died on 30 May 1934 of an unknown cause.
 He is buried in Ipswich Cemetery, Old Municipal Section H, with his wife, sister-in-law and other members of the Page family.
-The photograph to the right shows his gravestone.
+His gravestone is shown to the right.

 Thus I am sure that the "Blacklock" mentioned in the Chaldaean Society minute book was Arthur.
 At the time of the founding meeting in 1921, he was 80 years old and retired from practising, so may well have dropped the title "doctor".

 The Ipswich Section of the Chaldaean Society appears to have been particularly successful with around 40 members.
 Blacklock contributed to this success by making telescope mirrors and reading a paper to the section in the 1922-23 session on "A Small Herschellian Telescope".

 According to Mike Frost (BAA Historical Section Director), Blacklock published "hundreds" of pieces in the English Mechanic2, although I have yet to follow up this avenue of research.

 I would like to thank Roger Jones (of the Society for the History of Astronomy) for contributions to this article.